boris4manutd/lazy-remote/README.md

 # Lazy remote

-## Info
 Lazy remote is software solution that allows user basic controlls on computer using mobile device.

 ## Features
-Depending on computer operating system there are specific features, bellow is list of currently supported and tested operating systems
+Depending on computer operating system there are specific features, bellow is list of currently supported and tested operating systems.

 ### Ubuntu
 Supported features: